Current employer: University of Plymouth; Cornwall Partnership Foundation NHS Trust

 Tell us about your career path since graduation.

 In 2007 I started work as a junior physiotherapist, rotating through core areas such as respiratory, neurology, community, orthopaedics, musculoskeletal outpatients.
 Then, in 2009, I became a Band 6 specialist physiotherapist in stroke rehabilitation, based in an inpatient Stroke Rehabilitation Unit in Cornwall.
-I did this job for seven years, before I managed to secure £10,000 worth of funding which enabled me to take one day a week out of clinical practice to develop a proposal to apply for the National Institute for Health Research (NIHR) Clinical Doctoral Research Fellowship.
+I did this job for seven years.
+Before I managed to secure £10,000 worth of funding which enabled me to take one day a week out of clinical practice to develop a proposal to apply for the National Institute for Health and Care Research (NIHR) Clinical Doctoral Research Fellowship.
 I submitted my application in May 2015, was shortlisted for an interview in November 2015, and notified in January 2016 of my successful application.
 In April 2016, I commenced a new role as an NIHR Clinical Doctoral Research Fellow.
 I’m four months in, so it’s all very new but it’s absolutely brilliant!

 I have received a huge amount of support and guidance from the academics in the Faculty of Health and Human Sciences and Research Design Service South West, in both my Clinical Academic Training Programme and the NIHR Clinical Doctoral Research Fellowship.
 The input from Jenny Freeman, Jon Marsden, Bridie Kent, Jill Pooler, and Andy Barton has been integral to my success and I would not be where I am today without them.